-If you’re meeting clients, or showing properties, you’ll most often choose to dress in business attire, although it depends on where you’re working.
-For men, this means a suit or dress slacks and a jacket, button down shirt, tie, dark socks, and dress shoes.
-Make sure your shirt is pressed and your suit or slacks aren’t wrinkled.
-You may want to invest in a clothing steamer for easy wrinkle removal, which will save you money and time compared to taking your suits to the cleaners constantly.
+If you’re meeting clients or showing properties, you may choose to dress in business attire, although it depends on where you’re working.
+For men, this means a suit or dress slacks and a jacket, button-down shirt, tie, dark socks, and dress shoes.
+Make sure your shirt is pressed, and your suit or slacks isn't wrinkled.

-For women, a skirt or pantsuit, conservative dress with a jacket, or dress skirt or slacks with a blouse or sweater, and coordinating jacket, hosiery, and closed toe pumps are appropriate.
+For women, a skirt or pantsuit, conservative dress with a jacket, or dress skirt or slacks with a blouse or sweater, and a coordinating jacket, hosiery, and closed-toe pumps are appropriate.
 Jewelry should be kept to a minimum and match the clothing you wear.

-In a small rural town, khaki pants and a plain shirt might be fine—especially if you’re showing farms or wooded areas where business type attire might seem to be uncomfortable and not functional.
-However, when you’re in the office you may need to dress up a bit more.
+In a small rural town, khaki pants and a plain shirt might be fine—especially if you’re showing farms, ranches, or wooded areas where business attire might seem to be uncomfortable and not functional.
+However, when you’re in the office, you may need to dress up a bit more.

-Of course, even if you work in a small town, rural area or resort area, you want to look neat.
-Business casual or casual clothing should be clean, well-matched and in good condition.
+Of course, even if you work in a small town, rural location, or resort area, you want to look neat.
+Business casual or casual clothing should be clean, well-matched, and in good condition.
 There’s never a good reason to wear clothing that’s in need of repair.

 What to Wear in the Office

-No jeans, no sneakers, and no sweatshirts, unless you are specifically told that they are acceptable, and even then, it's better to wait until after you’ve been there a while and have noticed how predominant that kind of dress is.
+Avoid jeans, sneakers, and sweatshirts unless you are specifically told that they are acceptable or you're in a casual work environment.
+Even then, it's better to wait until after you’ve been there for a while and have noticed how predominant that kind of dress is.
 For the most part, it’s almost always better to dress up rather than dress down.

-Whenever you’re not sure how to dress, it’s best to ask your manager or co-workers so that you dress at the appropriate level for a real estate agent.
+Whenever you’re not sure how to dress, it’s best to ask your manager or co-workers so that you dress appropriately.